 It can take anything from 40 minutes to 2 hours, so allow extra time when planning your journey in case of delays.

 Airport Express Lima official bus

 The official airport bus to get to or from Lima Airport is the luxury service Airport Express Lima.
 Airport Express Lima is the safest way to travel, and you avoid the extortionate fees charged by the taxis.

-Recently launched, it links the main touristic neighbourhood of Miraflores to the airport, stopping at 7 spots within Miraflores.
+Recently launched, it links the main touristic neighborhood of Miraflores and the business district San Isidro to the airport, stopping at 12 spots within Miraflores and San Isidro.
 Over 150 hotels and hostels are within walking distance to these stops, so you can be sure of a safe and hassle-free trip.